-During 2019, the Company announced that RTEC completed the drilling of ten bulk sample holes (trenches) on the Company's Star Kimberlite using the Trench Cutter Sampling Rig (See News Release dated October 8, 2019).
+During 2019, the Company announced that RTEC completed the drilling of ten bulk sample holes (trenches) on the Company's Star Kimberlite using the Trench Cutter Sampling Rig (see News Release dated October 8, 2019).
 The ten holes completed on the Star Kimberlite included a total of 2,351 metres of trench cutter drilling and intersected a total of 1,215.5 metres of kimberlite.
-Kimberlite was pumped to the surface and recovered using a Kimberlite Separation Unit, with samples loaded and stored in cubic metre bulk bags, which total 6,848 in number (estimated by RTEC to be approximately 8,271 wet tonnes).
-As the on-site Bulk Sample Plant (the "BSP") was not constructed or commissioned prior to the completion of the ten Star kimberlite trench cutter holes, the resulting 6,848 sample bags were stored by RTEC until the on-site BSP was fully constructed and commissioned.
+Kimberlite was pumped to the surface and recovered using a Kimberlite Separation Unit, with samples loaded and stored in cubic metre bulk bags.
+As the on-site bulk sample plant (the "BSP") was not constructed or commissioned by RTEC prior to the completion of the ten Star kimberlite trench cutter holes, RTEC established a storage area where 6,848 bulk sample bags were stored by RTEC on-site until the BSP was fully constructed and commissioned.

-The Company recently announced that RTEC had commenced the processing of bulk samples from RTEC's trench cutter program (See News Release dated April 23, 2020).
-The Company also announced that it had been advised by RTEC that it had completed commissioning of the BSP.
-As well, the Company announced that the mineral concentrates produced by the BSP were expected to be shipped, on an ongoing basis, to an off-site facility for final diamond recovery and reporting of such recovery to Star Diamond and RTEC.

-Star Diamond currently expects that all or substantially all of the bulk samples collected during 2019 will be processed through to final diamond recovery and reported over the balance of calendar 2020, provided that there are not any unexpected material delays in this process including issues arising from COVID-19.
+During the quarter ended June 30, 2020, the Company announced that RTEC had commenced the processing of bulk samples from RTEC's Star Kimberlite trench cutter program (see News Release dated April 23, 2020).
+The mineral concentrates produced by the BSP are being shipped by RTEC to an off-site facility for final diamond recovery and reporting of such recovery to Star Diamond and RTEC.
+Star Diamond currently expects that all or substantially all of the bulk sample bags collected during 2019 will be processed by RTEC during calendar 2020, provided that there are not any unexpected material delays in this process, including issues arising from COVID-19.